lconde-ucl/DGE/docs/usage.md

 ## Running the pipeline
 This is a basic pipeline for differential gene expression analysis that is meant to be run after the data has been processed with the
-[nextflow_rnaseq](https://github.com/UCL-BLIC/rnaseq) pipeline and therefore a featureCounts gene counts file (or kallisto abundance files) have been generated.
+[nextflow_rnaseq](https://github.com/UCL-BLIC/rnaseq) pipeline (or the [nfcore rnaseq](https://github.com/nf-core/rnaseq) pipeline, tested on v1.4.2) and therefore a featureCounts gene counts file (or kallisto abundance files) have been generated.

 The typical command for running the pipeline  with the "nextflow_mergefastq' alias is as follows:
 ```bash